 Gewurztraminer Wine Guide

-Where is Gewurztraminer born?
+Where was Gewurztraminer born?

-If we broaden our horizon a little, we will notice that the strip of land between Tramin and Appiano is all draped with Gewurztraminer’s vineyards and with outstanding results.
-Going further north, Isarco, Venosta, and Adige valleys produce very different wines but are not less attractive.
+If we broaden our horizons a little, we will notice that the strip of land between Tramin and Appiano is all draped with Gewurztraminer’s vineyards, with outstanding results.
+Going further north, the Isarco, Venosta, and Adige valleys produce very different wines, but they are not less attractive.

 What does Gewurztraminer taste like?

-The richest, like raisin wines, are oily and run like syrup.
-The color is golden yellow, inviting; golden amber if it comes from a late harvest.
+The richest, like raisins, are oily and run like syrup.
+The color is appealing: golden yellow, or golden amber if harvested late.

-Mango, pineapple, banana, passion fruit, and litchi, but always tenderized by a marinade of rose petals, broom, honey, rosemary, anise, wisteria, sage echoed by pepper, cloves, and cinnamon.
+Mango, pineapple, banana, passion fruit, and litchi, but always tenderized by a marinade of rose petals, broom, honey, rosemary, anise, wisteria, sage, and echoed by pepper, cloves, and cinnamon.

 And the most fascinating is a triad: apricot, raisin, and date mixed in a whirlwind of pleasure.
-Butter and panettone in the most lustful bottles.
+Butter and panettone in the most lustful bottles

 How to serve Gewurztraminer